Do NBA Draft Picks Matter? Exploring Player Minutes with ANOVA

 Variable Description

-draft_pick The pick number a player was selected in the NBA draft
+draft_pick Overall pick number at which the player was selected in the NBA Draft

-years_played Number of years spent in the NBA
+years_played Number of years the player spent in the NBA

 draft_year Year the player was drafted

-mins_per_game Average number of minutes played per game for career in the NBA
+mins_per_game Average number of minutes played per game during the player’s NBA career

-pts_per_game Average number of points scored per game for career in the NBA
+pts_per_game Average number of points scored per game during the player’s NBA career

-rebounds_per_game Average number of rebounds per game for career in the NBA
+rebounds_per_game Average number of rebounds per game during the player’s NBA career

-assists_per_game Average number of assists per game for career in the NBA
+assists_per_game Average number of assists per game during the player’s NBA career

 Download nba_draft.csv